danielraffel/n8n-gcp/README.md

-# README.md for automating setting up n8n on Google Cloud
+# Automating Setting up n8n, FastAPI & Cloudflare Tunnel on Google Cloud

 ## Overview
-This project contains a Python script designed to automate the setup of a free-tier Google Cloud Platform (GCP) ec2 micro-instance with n8n, FastAPI, and a Cloudflare tunnel.
+This project contains a Python script designed to automate the setup of a free-tier Google Cloud Platform (GCP) [e2 micro-instance](https://cloud.google.com/free/docs/free-cloud-features#compute) with [n8n](https://n8n.io), [FastAPI](https://fastapi.tiangolo.com), and a [Cloudflare tunnel](https://www.cloudflare.com/products/tunnel/).
 The script uses Terraform to provision infrastructure on GCP.
 It automates several tasks, including generating a service account key, setting up a static IP, and configuring firewall rules.

 ### What the Python Script Does:
 1. **Project ID Retrieval**: Fetches your GCP project ID using the Google Cloud CLI.